han-nguyen97/Credit-scoring/README.md

 - People with shorter employment days have higher tendency to be default <br>
 The number of working days may correlate with the financial situation of a customer.
 The higher the number of employment days, the more solid the financial stability.
 As a result, customers with lower job experience may have a higher risk than those with higher employment days
 - Shorter registration days related to a higher risk
-- The shorter the number of days to change phones before using the application, the higher the risk <br>
+- The shorter the number of days to change phones before using the application, the higher the risk </p>

 _The relation between categorical variables and target variable:_
 - People who finish lower secondary have higher risk compared to other types of education
 - Customers who live with their parents or rent an apartment tend to default
-- Low-skilled laborers, cooking staff and waiters tend to have a higher risk than other occupation </p>
+- Low-skilled laborers, cooking staff and waiters tend to have a higher risk than other occupations </p>

 **2. Develop a model to predict which clients will be defaulted** <br>
 _Interpret the model_ <br>